anezih/mobi2stardict/README.md

 You can get both .NET Desktop and Cli applications from [releases](https://github.com/anezih/mobi2stardict/releases).
 Both programs does not need the intermediary unpacked HTML file and can directly read MOBI dictionary files.

 [MobiDict.Reader](https://github.com/anezih/mobi2stardict/tree/main/MobiDictReader/MobiDict.Reader) class library is a direct and bare-minimum implementation of [KindleUnpack](https://github.com/kevinhendricks/KindleUnpack) in order to extract dictionary entries.
+Code for decoding the inflection scheme used in older dictionaries is adapted from [libmobi](https://github.com/bfabiszewski/libmobi) project.

 # .NET Desktop Application